“Makaukau?” (are you ready?) Tim yelled from the back of the canoe.

 However, I could tell that my arms and back weren’t used to this type of ‘real’ island life – and I knew I would be paying for this the next day.

 Mokuleia Beach Maui

-After a good long paddle we made it to Mokuleia Beach for more cultural lessons.
-On shore Tim taught us about the Hawaiian’s ahupua’a system of land management and how the Hawaiian’s were able to thrive in the islands prior to western contact.
+After a good long paddle, we made it to Mokuleia Beach for more cultural lessons.
+On the shore, Tim taught us about the Hawaiian’s ahupua’a system of land management and how the Hawaiians were able to thrive in the islands prior to western contact.

 He also demonstrated the usefulness of coconuts for food and tools and even taught us how to use the husks to make rope.
 It was a hands-on learning experience.
 And the coconut water was refreshing after our paddling workout.

 We cleaned up some trash on the beach and soon we were pointing the canoe back out at the surf.

 This Outrigger Canoe Tour in Maui Just Got Real